qtlmovie/qtlmovie/sourceforge/README.txt

       default download for all platforms, except Windows and Mac.
 Note that the "default download" system of SourceForge does not allow specific files for Ubuntu and Fedora.
-    - Go to the "General Discussion" forum and create a topic announcing the new release and a copy of the extract of CHANGELOG.txt for this release.
 - Log in the VideoHelp.com forums, go to the thread discussing QtlMovie (see URL below), create a reply announcing the new release and a copy of the extract of CHANGELOG.txt for this release.
 Thread URL: